-If you’re up for a good road trip, we cover all you need to know for visiting and camping at Pfeiffer Big Sur Campground!
+If you’re up for a good camping trip, we cover all you need to know for visiting and staying at Pfeiffer Big Sur Campground!

 Some of the links used in this blog may be affiliate links.
 At no extra cost to you, I earn a small commission when you book through these links for which I am very thankful!

 Know Before You Go

 Before you head out on a road trip of a lifetime, here are some important visitor tips to keep in mind:

 - All campsites at Pfeiffer Big Sur Campground work on a reservation basis.
 Without a reservation, you’re likely to be turned away so plan accordingly.
 For self-contained RV’s they do offer a one-night parking option at the Day Use Area.

 - The current fee is $35 for a standard campsite and $50 for a premium riverfront campsite.
 We stayed in the standard campsite which was very spacious and surrounded by giant redwood trees and oak woodlands.